 Rather than reinforcing imposed/constructed/reductive definitions, FORMLESS proposes identity as iterative, malleable and relational The visual narrative stages a dialogue between three entities (character, environment, and context) that evolve independently and through interaction.
 Moving through phases involving a form of birth, awakening, lack, mimicry, exchange, and empowerment, these entities arrive at a state of "ever-changing hybridity" where identity exists as a process rather than fixed essence.

-The work challenged both Orientalist representation (identity defined by Western gaze) and essentialism.
-Instead, the work posits identity as an interactive definition, neither defined self nor imposed 'other', but a perpetual negotiation that refuses reduction to place, time, politics, ethnicity (.etc) or any generically imposed terms that are usually used as parameters of its definition.
+Challenging both Orientalist representation (identity defined by Western gaze) and essentialism, the work posits identity as an interactive definition, neither defined self nor imposed 'other', but a perpetual negotiation that refuses reduction to place, time, politics, ethnicity (.etc) or any generically imposed terms that are usually used as parameters of its definition.

-The formlessness becomes a resistance strategy: not the absence of identity, but a refusal of the terms that have historically constrained its definition.
+Rather than a lack of form, formlessness emerges as a resistance strategy, and a refusal of the terms that have historically constrained its definition.

 *Looking back at this now, in 2025, I'm sure a lot can be reframed/contested, but I didn't want to edit the context within which 19 year old me was exploring these thoughts.